 If you use a VPN, your traffic is rerouted through one of the VPN's own servers, encrypting it at the same time and making it anonymous.
 That means that while your ISP will be able to see how much bandwidth you're using, it can't tell what you're viewing.

 With most VPNs you'll also be able to select where the server you're using is – maybe the UK, US, Italy or Singapore.
-Doing that will allow you to access content usually only available to people who live in those countries – also really useful if you're looking for a Netflix VPN.
+Doing that will allow you to access content usually only available to people who live in those countries – also really useful if you're looking to access Netflix.

 What can a YouTube VPN do?